AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/accounts.md

 ### Filtering by login hint

-As of `@azure/msal-browser@3.11.0`, all login hint values can be used to search for and filter accounts.
+As of `@azure/msal-browser@3.2.0`, all login hint values can be used to search for and filter accounts.
 In order to filter by login hint, MSAL will compare the `loginHint` value in the `AccountFilter` object against the following account attributes (in order of precedence) to search for matches:

 -   `login_hint` ID token claim
 -   `username` account property
 -   `upn` ID token claim

-> Note: Regardless of which attribute above is picked, they must be passed into the account filter as `loginHint`.
+> Note: All attributes above can be passed into the account filter as the `loginHint` property.
+The account filter will also accept the `username` attribute as `username`, and will yield a more performant search.

 #### Using `login_hint` claim